Rose Namajunas: Move to flyweight

 Namajunas faced Manon Fiorot on September 2, 2023 at UFC Fight Night 226.
 She lost the fight via unanimous decision.

 Namajunas faced Amanda Ribas on March 23, 2024 in the main event, at UFC on ESPN 53.
 She won the bout by unanimous decision.

 Namajunas was scheduled to face Maycee Barber on July 13, 2024, at UFC on ESPN 59.
 However, Barber withdrew from the bout, due to what was later revealed to be ongoing health problems, and was replaced by Tracy Cortez.
 Namajunas defeated Cortez by unanimous decision.

 Namajunas faced Erin Blanchfield in the main event on November 2, 2024 at UFC Fight Night 246.
 The bout was later shifted to the co-main event but remained five rounds.
 She lost the fight by unanimous decision.

 Namajunas faced Miranda Maverick on June 14, 2025 at UFC on ESPN 69.
 She won the fight by unanimous decision.

+Namajunas was scheduled to face former UFC Women's Flyweight Champion Alexa Grasso on January 24, 2026 at UFC 324.
+However, Grasso pulled out on December 3 due to injury and was replaced by Natália Silva.
+She lost the fight via unanimous decision.
+13 out of 18 media outlets scored the bout for Namajunas.